OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-multi-level-nested-list-with-stylish-accordion/README.md

 # 🐞 CSS Challenge:  Multi-level Nested List with Stylish Accordion

-This challenge focuses on creating a visually appealing multi-level nested list that utilizes an accordion effect for collapsing and expanding sub-lists.
-We'll use CSS3 for styling and leverage the power of the `:target` pseudo-class for the accordion functionality.
-No JavaScript is required.
+This challenge focuses on creating a visually appealing multi-level nested list using CSS, specifically employing the accordion effect to reveal and hide sub-lists.
+We'll use standard CSS for broader applicability.
+Tailwind CSS could also be used to streamline the process, but the core concepts remain the same.

 **Description of the Styling:**

-The styling aims for a clean, modern look.
-The top-level list items will have a distinct background color and padding.
-Subsequent levels will be indented and use a lighter background color.
-The "+" and "-" symbols will be used to indicate whether a sublist is collapsed or expanded, respectively.
-The accordion effect will be achieved by using the `:target` pseudo-class to show/hide the sub-lists based on the URL hash.
+The goal is to create a nested list where each top-level list item acts as an accordion header.
+Clicking the header will reveal or hide its corresponding sub-list(s).
+The styling should include clear visual cues to indicate expandable items, potentially using plus/minus icons or a subtle visual change upon expansion.
+The nested lists should be indented appropriately for readability, and consistent styling should be maintained across all levels.

 **Full Code:**